mortar-works/mortar-website/src/site/use-cases/financial-processes.md

 It is common for treasury teams to be responsible for handling and organising multiple sources of information.
 Team members have to refer to both billing and invoicing; accounts receivable and accounts payable; bank account data as well as customer relationship management tools; to be able to ascertain the correct allocation of a payment.

 Mortar simplifies this complex financial system, creating a unified layer of financial information and **combining data sources** into a **single user interface**.
-Mortar's universal data adaptor obtains and organises information using our AI engine to establish **end-to-end billing**, **account and balance reconciliation**, and inform the process of **intelligent payment allocation**.
+Mortar's universal data adaptor obtains and organises information using our AI engine to enable companies to establish **end-to-end billing**, **account and balance reconciliation**, and inform the process of **intelligent payment allocation**.

 Applied automation and machine learning
 ------------------------------------------------------------------------------